Blackhawk enter new, low-flow markets; electric and solar models adapted for oil, offshore, process

 The Anchor Electric Oil Pump™ recovers up to 15 barrels per day to depths of 1,500 feet.
 The Apollo Solar Oil Pump™ recovers up to 37 barrels per day to depths of 400 feet.
 Both can be tuned to the yield of a formation without disturbing the column, meaning more oil and less water.

-Offshore, the high-performance Blackhawk Neptune Electric Pump™ has the capacity to pump hot, viscous, oily liquids in harsh salt-water environments.
+Offshore, the high-performance Blackhawk Neptune Pneumatic Pump™ has the capacity to pump hot, viscous, oily liquids in harsh salt-water environments.
 It is designed to pump out caissons and holding tanks on oil rigs.
 The Neptune’s active recovery process draws to specified depths and at flow rates to 11 gallons per minute.

 Electric-powered industrial-process models can pump virtually any liquid at any angle up to and including horizontal.
 Pump components can withstand both high and low pH.